rhpit/manageiq-cli/.github/PULL_REQUEST_TEMPLATE.md

 **Notes on body:**

-* do not save words in the body.
-The more information the better to understand what you are trying to achieve and how.
+* be descriptive about why this change is useful and how it is an improvement -- the more information the bette.